Machine Learning and Artificial Intelligence in Modelling

 Dear Colleagues,

 In recent years, Machine Learning (ML) and Artificial Intelligence (AI) have radically transformed how we build, validate, and apply models across science, engineering, and industry.
-These technologies offer powerful methods for capturing nonlinear dependencies, learning from heterogeneous and high-dimensional data, and modelling complex dynamic systems where traditional mathematical approaches often fall short.
+These technologies offer powerful methods for capturing nonlinear dependencies, learning from heterogeneous and high-dimensional data, and modeling complex dynamic systems where traditional mathematical approaches often fall short.

-This Special Issue aims to gather original research articles and reviews focused on the application of modern ML and AI methods in the context of engineering modelling and simulation.
+This Special Issue aims to gather original research articles and reviews focused on the application of modern ML and AI methods in the context of engineering modeling and simulation.
 We welcome contributions on hybrid approaches that integrate domain knowledge with learning algorithms, interpretable models, and physics-informed machine learning techniques.
 In addition, the Special Issue is open to a broad spectrum of topics, including but not limited to:

-• Automated modelling and AutoML
+• Automated modeling and AutoML

 • Explainable and trustworthy AI models

-• Probabilistic and Bayesian modelling
+• Probabilistic and Bayesian modeling

 • Spatio-temporal AI and time-dependent models

-• Neuro-symbolic and symbolic modelling approaches
+• Neuro-symbolic and symbolic modeling approaches

-• Meta-modelling and higher-order model composition
+• Meta-modeling and higher-order model composition

-• AI-accelerated simulation and surrogate modelling
+• AI-accelerated simulation and surrogate modeling

 • Embedded models and edge AI for real-time systems

 The Special Issue encourages interdisciplinary contributions that demonstrate methodological innovation or application-driven insight within the scope of engineering sciences.
-Our goal is to foster a platform for knowledge exchange on the next generation of intelligent modelling paradigms that are shaping the future of engineering.
+Our goal is to foster a platform for knowledge exchange on the next generation of intelligent modeling paradigms that are shaping the future of engineering.

-Dr. Margarita Terzyiska
+Dr. Margarita Terziyska

 Dr. Miroslava Ivanova